trueos/trueos-docs/trueos-handbook/preinstall.rst

 term "FreeBSD" plus the type and model of the hardware.
 This will show if there is a known issue with the device.
 If there are too many search results, concentrate on the most recent ones as oftentimes hardware previously problematic has since been fixed or the missing driver will be available in an upcoming release of FreeBSD.
-If a problem occurs with a device thought to work but does not, or there are no existing problem reports for your hardware, please help improve hardware support for all FreeBSD and |trueos| users by
-:ref:`Reporting a bug <Report a bug>` so the issue can be addressed by the developers.
+If a problem occurs with a device thought to work but does not, or there are no existing problem reports for your hardware, please help improve hardware support for all FreeBSD and |trueos| users by :ref:`Reporting a bug <Report a bug>` so the issue can be addressed by the developers.

 The rest of this section provides an overview of the various supported hardware.

+.. _Processor:

 Processor
 ---------